augg-io/documentation/README.md

 ### Link Color

-The documentation uses a custom link color (#FB039B) for links in the main content, while keeping the sidebar navigation links white.
+The documentation uses a custom link color (#FB039B) for:
+- Links in the main content
+- Arrows in the side navigation
+- Arrows in the breadcrumbs

+The sidebar navigation links themselves remain white.
 This styling is defined in `assets/css/style.css`.

 ## Local Development